HugoPersson01/POWER-CABLE/Machine/Software/howto/readme.md

 > |:----------------:|:---------------------:|
 > | <img src="https://github.com/HugoPersson01/POWER-CABLE/blob/main/Machine/Software/howto/Pictures/Calibrate.png" alt="My Image" width="450" height="300"/> | <img src="https://github.com/HugoPersson01/POWER-CABLE/blob/main/Machine/Software/howto/Pictures/Calibrate-In-Progress.png" alt="My Image" width="450" height="300"/> |
 >
-> To calibrate the machine, press the "Calibrate" button shown in the left picture.
+> To calibrate the machine, press the `Calibrate` button shown in the left picture.
 > During calibration, the motor will start rotating, pulling the cord inwards and then outwards, as shown in the right picture.
 > Notice the red line going down and then back up, this represents the inward and outward movement of the cord.
 >